Please note: From December 24, 2025 up to and including January 1, 2026, the museum will take a Christmas break and remain closed.

 1st floor: History of the town from Bishop Radolf to the 19th century

-On the second floor there are themed islands on the history of Radolfzell, starting with the pilgrimage that was founded by the relics brought here by Bishop Radolf, through the town’s medieval heyday (Download Leaflet “Radolfzell around 1500”)industrialization in the 19th century, to the city’s role as an SS garrison location under National Socialism (see Remembrance and commemoration in Radolfzell).
+On the second floor there are themed islands on the history of Radolfzell, starting with the pilgrimage that was founded by the relics brought here by Bishop Radolf, the medieval heyday of the town (download leaflet “Radolfzell around 1500”), industrialization in the 19th century and the town’s role as an SS garrison site under National Socialism (see Remembrance and commemoration in Radolfzell).

 First floor: Biedermeier pharmacy and laboratory of the old town pharmacy